 Here are some insider secrets regarding insurance companies that may come as a surprise.

 The Insurance Company's Initial Settlement Offer is Way under Value

-After you have completed all of your medical treatment and submitted copies of all of your medical records and bills, insurance company adjusters usually place initial settlement offers on the table, in order to try and settle a case quickly and cheaply.
+After you have completed all of your medical treatment and submitted copies of all of your medical , insurance company adjusters usually place initial settlement offers on the table, in order to try and settle a case quickly and cheaply.
 In the vast majority of personal injury cases, these initial offers are extraordinarily low and are far less than the case is actually worth.
 You should think long and hard about accepting an initial settlement offer, and your attorney will be able to recommend whether it is advisable to accept such an offer.

 In many cases, it makes sense to simply file a lawsuit with the Florida court system in order to provoke a reaction from the insurance company – and hopefully, force the adjuster to take the case seriously and place a better settlement offer on the table.
 You should also keep in mind that merely filing a complaint with the court and beginning the litigation process does not guarantee that your case will be tried in court, as a personal injury case may be settled at any point along the line.